 Lockdown leaving you with a feeling of existential dread?
 You’re far from alone.

-Staying on top of the headlines might still feel like a thankless task in early 2021, but amidst the doom and gloom there remain some brilliant nuggets of joy and optimism – and every Tuesday, we’ll endeavour to find them.
+But while staying on top of the headlines might feel like a thankless task so far in 2021, amidst the doom and gloom there remain some brilliant nuggets of joy and optimism – and every Tuesday, we endeavour to find them.

 So, without further ado, here are the stories giving us hope this week…

 Route to normality in sight as schools reopen

 Millions of school pupils across England returned to the classroom yesterday, for the first time since December 2020.

 All primary schools across the country reopened, while the majority of secondaries embarked upon a phased return that will see senior pupils offered regular COVID testing.

 It comes two weeks after Scotland and Wales reopened classrooms to the youngest pupils, with further age groups set to return to school from March 15.

 Meanwhile, in Northern Ireland, younger primary pupils have also returned today, with older pupils set to return from March 22.